-This is an independent research project conducted under the supervision of a graduate faculty member.
+This is an independent research project conducted under the supervision of a graduate faculty member, typically the Academic Advisor or an Affiliated program faculty.
 The student and faculty member agree upon a project and the faculty member will provide the grade for the student's research project.
-Students should be involved in at least the following activities: creating of materials, implementing research protocols, collecting data, and graphing and or analyzing results.
-If the identified project is being completed in coordination with other students (i.e., master's students, doctoral students), the roles, expectations, and independent contributions should be outlined.
+Students should be involved in at least the following activities: creating research materials, implementing research protocols, collecting data, and graphing and or analyzing results.
+If the identified project is being completed in coordination with other students (i.e., master's students, doctoral students), the roles, expectations, and independent contributions should be outlined at the start of the project.